DeviKamakshi/bmi-sleep-apnea-regression/README.md

 - Creating a scatterplot to examine the relationship between BMI and AHI
 - Fitting a simple linear regression model with BMI as the explanatory variable and AHI as the response variable
+- Estimating the regression parameters using ordinary least squares (OLS)
 - Evaluating the assumptions of the simple linear regression model
 - Examining residual and normal Q-Q plots
 - Conducting a hypothesis test for the regression slope